Cade's County: Synopsis

 His chief deputy was J. J. Jackson, portrayed by the character actor Edgar Buchanan.
 While Cade had traveled the world, and had modern law enforcement training, Jackson had apparently spent most of his life and career in Madrid County.
-Writers avoided the stereotypical combination of "resistant-to-change veteran" and "newly hatched expert" – Jackson was a capable and competent right-hand man, Cade firmly in control but trusted by his people, who called him "Sam".
+Writers avoided the stereotypical combination of "resistant-to-change veteran" and "newly hatched expert" – Jackson was a capable and competent lawman and right-hand man, Cade firmly in control but trusted by his people, who called him "Sam".

 Together they fought to maintain law and order against violent miners, cattle thieves and other lawbreakers who, for the most part, would have seemed at home in Westerns set in any era.
 Cade usually drove a Jeep CJ-5, as many of the roads in his jurisdiction were apparently little more than tracks across the sand.

 Several of the characters, including some of Cade's deputies, were Native Americans.
 Another deputy was played by Ford's son, Pete (also the name of his character).

-After summer hiatus, Cade's County was replaced in the 1972–1973 fall TV season by the hugely successful TV series M*A*S*H. Several episodes of Cade's County were released together in 1991 on VHS format under the title Sam Cade — Marshal of Madrid.
+After summer hiatus, Cade's County was replaced in the 1972–1973 fall TV season by the hugely successful TV series M*A*S*H.

+The 94 minute Sam Cade — Marshal of Madrid was released in 1991 on VHS format, which combined footage from the episodes "Crisscross" and "A Gun for Billy".
 A two-part episode, Slay Ride, was released as a television feature film, occasionally broadcast by independent television stations.
+A 92 minute movie was prepared under the name Sam Cade that is a stitching-together of footage from the episodes "Homecoming" and "Blackout".
+It was shown on TV, in theaters in Europe, and available on some DVD collections.